akhtarsahil/price-guard/README.md

 Open [http://localhost:3000](http://localhost:3000).
 Default login password is `admin`.

-Then visit [http://localhost:3000/setup](http://localhost:3000/setup) (or click **⚙ Setup** in the top-right corner of the dashboard) to launch the **Setup Wizard** — a guided, in-app configuration tool that walks you through connecting your own API keys.
+Then visit [http://localhost:3000/setup](http://localhost:3000/setup) (or click **⚙ Setup** in the top-right corner of the dashboard) to launch the **Setup Wizard**.
+It's a guided (in-app) configuration tool that will walk you through connecting your API keys.

 ---

 ## Authentication

 The app is password-protected.
-On first run the default password is `admin`.
+On first run the default password is `admin`(without the 's)

 ### Changing the Password